This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Lorne has had an interest, and involvement, in land reform for many years.
 He was a founding director and, latterly, was the Chairman of Community Land Scotland, and has been a director of the community land buyout groups in Eriskay, South Uist & Benbecula, and the Isle of Gigha.
 He was Highlands & Islands Enterprise’s first Director of Strengthening Communities, and prior to that was Chief Executive of Skye & Lochalsh Enterprise.
 He is a chartered accountant, and director of a retail and distribution business in the Isle of Skye.

-Professor David Adams (Land Commissioner)
+Professor Deb Roberts (Land Commissioner)

 Staff